interNFT/nft-rfc/spec/nft-rfc-003_native_NFT_interface/README.md

 ```
 #### NFT interface

-A barebone interface to be implemented by any structure that can be classified as an NFT
+A bare-bone interface to be implemented by any structure that can be classified as an NFT

 ``` go
 NFT interface {